Tom Bradley (American football coach): Personal life

 Bradley is the second-oldest of seven children.
-He graduated from Bishop McCort High School in Johnstown, Pennsylvania, in 1974, where he played basketball and football.
-Tom was a three-year letterman in football and a captain his senior year.
 His father, Sam, played basketball for the University of Pittsburgh.
 His older brother Jim was a captain and standout defensive back at Penn State from 1971 to 1974, played for the Cincinnati Bengals, and is the long-time team orthopedic surgeon for the Pittsburgh Steelers.
 His younger brother Matt played linebacker for the Nittany Lions from 1978 to 1981.
 Matt briefly played for the Houston Oilers and the Philadelphia Stars of the USFL.
 Bradley's nephew, Jim Kanuch, also played receiver at Penn State from 2002 to 2005.
 His two sisters Patty and Cassy were All-American track athletes at Villanova.